curityio/advanced-nginx-request-validation/README.md

 Curity Identity Server is configured to allow dynamic client registration requests by any client that can provide a valid client certificate issued by the Regulatory CA. Nginx validates the client requests and among others checks that the request contains a valid software statement signed by the Regulatory CA.

 ## Example Request
-`curl --cert intermediate/certs/testuser.cert.pem --key intermediate/private/testuser.key.pem --cacert ../ca/intermediate/certs/ca-chain.cert.pem https://localhost/oauth/v2/oauth-dynamic-client-registration -d '{"redirect_uris": ["https://localhost/callback"], "scope":"openid"}' -v`
+`curl --cert regulatory-testclient.cert.pem --key regulatory-testclient.key.pem --cacert webserver-ca-chain.cert.pem https://localhost/oauth/v2/oauth-dynamic-client-registration -d '{"redirect_uris": ["https://localhost/callback"], "scope":"openid"}' -v`

 ## More Information